mahmutemrahsari/FoodCalc/README.md

 # FoodCalc
-This project is about FoodCalc App prototype!
+This project is about the prototyping of FoodCalc App !

---
-Final Project Group 2019
+© Final Project Group 2019
 --